WHO WE SERVE

 IRC Sec.
 529 Qualified Tuition Plans

-These plans are designed to help a family cover the cost of college by taking advantage of tax incentives provided through the federal tax code.
-The plans may vary between the individual states and educational institutions that offer them.
-Contributions are not tax deductible, however, the accumulation is not subject to current taxes.
-If certain requirements are met, the distributions that pay for qualified higher education expenses are not taxable.
+These plans are designed to help you cover the cost of college by taking advantage of tax incentives provided through the federal tax code.
+The plans may vary between individual states and the educational institutions that offer them.

 U.S. Savings Bonds

-The interest earned from series EE and Series I savings bonds may be excluded from income if it is used to pay for qualified education expenses in the year that the bonds are redeemed.
-Savings bonds offer unique benefits including inflation protection and the backing of the U.S. government.
-Great for those seeking to diversify their education savings approach.
+The interest earned from certain savings bonds may be excluded from income if used to pay for qualified education expenses in the year the bonds are redeemed.
+Also, savings bonds offer unique benefits, including inflation protection and the backing of the U.S. government.
+They’re great for those seeking to diversify their education savings approach.

 Financial Aid

 When saving for college, special consideration should be given to future eligibility for financial aid.
-Most needs based financial aid programs base eligibility on the amount of assets that are owned by the child.
-Generally, assets that are owned by the parents are not considered for financial aid eligibility.
-If assets are held in the child’s name, or in a trust for the child, they could negatively impact eligibility.
+Most needs-based financial aid programs base eligibility on the amount of assets that are owned by the child, not the parents.
+If assets are held in the child’s name or in a trust for the child, they could negatively impact eligibility.

 Business Owners